NJIT-Highlander-Racing-Electrical/.github/profile/README.md

 * Make sure all documentation is posted to the GitHub
 * Mentioned what worked well, what didn't, and what we can improve on for next year
 * Take inventory of all Electrical parts in SAE room again

+## Andrew's List of Things to Do
+* Fabricate more kill switch mounting plates
+    * This includes both the rear square tab with two 1/8" rivet holes and the front tab that wraps around the switch body
+* Fix 2WD/4WD switch 9V/12V toggle that got bonked at comp
+* Mail back X2 transponders for newer TR2 version
+* Take inventory again
+* Work on designing a better trailer layout (wall mounting things, laying out workbenches better, and organizing drawers/cabinets better